anngroong/podcasts/content/episode/237-armenia-azerbaijan-negotiations-georgia-opposition-mpg-poll.md

 * Who is Grigoryan’s intended audience?
 Is this statement intended for the domestic audience, or Azerbaijan, or The West?
 * What does “some progress” mean?
 Does Grigoryan’s statement indicate a shift in Armenia’s negotiation strategy, or tactics?
 Or is this just posturing?
-* ~~How is Azerbaijan likely to receive this response, and what may be the symptoms, or evidence of their reaction to this?~~
-    * ~~Note: Aliyev’s usual m.o.
-Is, when they don’t like Armenia’s actions, to escalate their aggression and instigate violence.~~

 In response to today’s and previous Armenian statements about so-called “internationally visible” mechanisms for ensuring security, Hikmet Hajiyev, Ilham Aliyev’s assistant, [responded](https://report.az/ru/vneshnyaya-politika/hikmet-gadzhiev-armeniya-ne-hochet-zaklyucheniya-mirnogo-dogovora-i-pytaetsya-vyigrat-vremya/): “Azerbaijan will not discuss issues related to its sovereignty with any third parties, including the Republic of Hayastan.”

 **Questions**:

 * So what now?

 ### Armenia Downgrades Relations with CSTO